ralphjsmit/filament/docs/10-testing/05-testing-actions.md

 });
 ```

-If you ever need to only set an action's data without immediately calling it, you can use `setActionData()`:
+If you ever need to only set an action's data without immediately calling it, you can use `fillForm()`:

 ```php
 use function Pest\Livewire\livewire;